fpc/FPCBuild/install/doc/readme.txt

 Download the distribution package (fpc-2.0.4.i386-win32.exe) and run it
 - it is a self-extracting installer, so just follow the instructions to install it.
-Don't forget to set the path as mentioned by the install program.
+Don't forget to set the PATH environment variable if you install FPC under Win95/98/ME (the installer should do it automatically under WinNT/2k/XP).

-To test the compiler, change to the demo directory of the compiler and type
+To test the compiler, change to the demo\texts directory of the FPC tree and type
         fpc hello
         hello